-2.62.7 Chelmsford is located in the heart of the county.
-Essex, including Southend and Thurrock, is a thriving and prosperous area, home to over 1.86 million people and nearly 980,000 businesses (ONS Census 2021).
+2.6 Chelmsford is located in the heart of the county.
+Essex, including Southend and Thurrock, is a thriving and prosperous area, home to over 1.86 million people and nearly 90,000 businesses (ONS Census 2021).
 Essex has seen significant growth in new homes and jobs in recent years and this trend is forecast to continue.

-2.72.8 Essex has an excellent strategic location, adjacent to London with good links to Europe, as well as other key economic locations such as Cambridge.
-These and other strengths have allowed Essex to be a significant driver of the UK economy - generating $\pounds$ $\frac{3644.7}{10}$ bn Gross Value Added (GVA) (ONS-Regional GVA, 20142021).
+- 2.7 Essex has an excellent strategic location adjacent to London with good links to Europe, as well as other key economic locations such as Cambridge.
+These and other strengths have allowed Essex to be a significant driver of the UK economy generating £44.7bn Gross Value Added (GVA) (ONS, 2021).
 Essex also benefits from international links through its airports (Stansted and Southend) and ports (Harwich, London Gateway and the Port of Tilbury).
-Much of the Essex economy is focused along four key corridors, following major transport routes:

-- The A12 & Great Eastern Mainline Corridor (Brentwood-Chelmsford-Colchester) - The AI20 Haven Gateway Corridor (Harwich-Colchester-Braintree-Stansted) - The MII Corridor (London-Harlow-Stansted-Cambridge), and - The A127 Corridor (London-Basildon-Southend-Thurrock-Canvey Island).

-2.82.9 The Essex economy currently supports nearly 820,000 around 756,000 jobs (BRES 2023) and is predicted to need around 79100,000 new jobs by 20362041, representing growth of 110% (Cambridge Econometrics, EEFM, 20162019).
+Much of the Essex economy is focused along four key corridors, following major transport routes: - The A12 & Great Eastern Mainline Corridor (Brentwood-Chelmsford-Colchester) - The A120 Haven Gateway Corridor (Harwich-Colchester-Braintree-Stansted) - The M11 Corridor (London-Harlow-Stansted-Cambridge), and - The A127 Corridor (London-Basildon-Southend-Thurrock-Canvey Island). - 2.8 The Essex economy currently supports around 756,000 jobs (BRES 2023) and is predicted to need around 100,000 new jobs by 2041, representing growth of 11% (Cambridge Econometrics, EEFM, 2019).
 Due to its strategic position along the A12 corridor, existing strong local economy and highly educated population, Chelmsford is expected to accommodate a major share of the forecast new employment and retail growth.